OT-OpenTwin/OpenTwin/Documentation/Developer/general_concepts/logging.rst

         ...
     }

-If you want to be able to use the central logging system you should setup the ServiceLogNotifier.
+If you want to use the central logging system you need to initialize the ServiceLogNotifier.
-This notifier will register itself at the LogDispatcher when calling the initialize function.
+This notifier will register itself at the LogDispatcher aswell as call the initialize for the LogDispatcher upon initialization.
-Also the initialize for the LogDispatcher will be called when the LogNotifier initialization is performed.

 .. code-block:: c++

     #include "OpenTwinCommunication/ServiceLogNotifier.h"

     char * init(const char * _serviceURL, const char * _localDirectoryServiceURL, const char * _unused1, const char * _unused2) {
+    // Note that the _DEBUG must be defined in your projects debug configuration
     #ifdef _DEBUG
         ot::ServiceLogNotifier::initialize("MyServiceName", "LoggingServiceURL", true);
     #else